How to Take Care of School Shoes So They Last Longer

 Before you reach for any old waterproofing spray, bear in mind that some waterproof shoe sprays are better than others.
 Look for a PFC-free and fluorine-free waterproof shoe spray.

-PFC stands for per- and poly-fluorinated chemicals, that are used to weatherproof clothing and shoes.
-This sounds innocuous, however, these chemicals accumulate in the environment.
 In fact, for some PFCs there is evidence that they cause harm to both the hormonal and reproductive systems in both humans and animals, as well as being carcinogenic.
 They’re often referred to as forever chemicals, because of how persistent they are in the environment.
-Greenpeace has written more on the issues of PFCs if you wish to find out more.

 If They Do Get Wet, Dry Them Properly

 Kids’ shoes get wet, these things happen.
 When their shoes do get wet, don’t dry them on a radiator or other heat source, or in a tumble dryer.
-Instead, the best way to care for your kid’s school shoes is to crumple up sheets of newspaper into balls, and pop them into the shoes.
+Instead, the best way to care for your kid’s school shoes is to crumple up sheets of newspaper into balls and pop them into the shoes.
 Then allow the shoes to dry naturally.
 The newspaper will absorb the water, and won’t cause the leather to crack or dry out.

 School shoes get scuffed.
 It’s a fact of life.
 The easiest way to care for them is to buy a scuff cover.
-These products quickly and easily cover scuff marks, and help restores colour and shine, to help keep your shoes looking smarter for longer.
-I don’t have any specific recommendations yet – I’m trying out a few different ones.
-However, I will update in due course which ones I feel work the best.
-If you have any recommendations then I’m all ears!
+These products quickly and easily cover scuff marks and help restore colour and shine, to help keep your shoes looking smarter for longer.

-Tackle Nasty Niffs Naturally
+Tackle Bad Smells Naturally

 If your kid’s shoes start to develop an unpleasant odour, then fear not.
 You can tackle these bad smells naturally with bicarbonate of soda.
 Simply sprinkle in a little bit of bicarbonate of soda (enough to cover the insole).
 The next morning, empty out the bicarbonate of soda.
 The odour should be gone.
+Magic!

 Keep Them Clean

-To care for your kid’s school shoes, don’t let dirt and mud settle on them.
-Giving them a good wipe, with a soft damp cloth, at least once a week (or more) helps the dirt from becoming ingrained.
 Occasionally you may want to bust out the leather cleaner.
 I’m working on a homemade leather cleaner as we speak.
 In the meantime, shop-bought leather cleaners can easily be picked up.
-I like to use a soft brush and cloth, in conjunction with the wax to really get them clean and keep them conditioned.
+I like to use a soft brush and cloth, in conjunction with the wax, to really get them clean and keep them conditioned.

 Found this post useful?
 Please consider buying me a virtual coffee to help support the site’s running costs.